What is a Notice of Violation?

 Penalties

-The Mutual Settlement Program penalties are generally based on 10-25% of the maximum penalty allowed by law (California Health and Safety Code, Section 42403).
-Penalties may be further reduced based on one or more of the following factors:
+The Mutual Settlement Program penalties are generally reduced to 10-25% of the maximum penalty allowed by law (California Health and Safety Code, Section 42403), based on one or more of the following factors:

 A complete description of the penalty structure as it applies to a violation at your facility can be obtained from the Mutual Settlement staff.